MicrosoftDocs/memdocs/memdocs/intune/apps/tutorial-configure-slack-enterprise-grid.md

 In this tutorial, you will:
 > [!div class="checklist"]
 > - Set Intune as the Enterprise Mobility Management (EMM) provider on your Slack Enterprise Grid.
 You'll be able to limit access to your Grid plan's workspaces to Intune managed devices.
-> - Create app configuration policies to manage the Slack for EMM app on iOS/iPadOS and the Slack app for Android work profile devices.
+> - Create app configuration policies to manage the Slack for EMM app on iOS/iPadOS and the Slack app for Android personally-owned work profile devices.
 > - Create Intune device compliance policies to set the conditions Android and iOS/iPadOS devices must meet to be considered compliant.

 If you don't have an Intune subscription, [sign up for a free trial account](../fundamentals/free-trial-sign-up.md).